canvas-medical/documentation/collections/_api/observation.md

             description: >-
               Describes what was observed<br><br>
               For create interactions, only vital sign LOINC codes are supported.
-            required_in: create,update
+            required_in: create
           - name: subject
             type: json
-            description: >-
-              Canvas Patient reference the Observation is for
+            description: Canvas Patient reference the Observation is for.
+            required_in: create
+            attributes:
+              - name: reference
+                type: string
-            required_in: create,update
+                required_in: create
+                description: The reference string of the subject in the format of `"Patient/a39cafb9d1b445be95a2e2548e12a787"`.
+              - name: type
+                type: string
+                description: Type the reference refers to (e.g. "Patient").
           - name: effectiveDateTime
             type: datetime
             description: >-